 This fall favorite soap is made with real pumpkin puree and features a spiced layer that’s deliciously scented with coffee, cinnamon and clove essential oils, and highlighted by two contrasting pencil lines made of cocoa powder.

-Since it’s part of the course, I’ve included the tutorial video (directly below) along with the accompanying recipe printable (further down in this post).
+Since it’s part of the course, I’ve included the accompanying recipe printable (further down in this post).

 - 4.19 oz (119 g) lye (sodium hydroxide)

 - 16 oz (454 g) olive oil (53%)

 - 8 oz (227 g) coconut oil (27%)

 - 3 oz (85 g) sunflower oil (10%)

 - 3 oz (85 g) unrefined cocoa butter (10%)

 - 2 oz (57 g) pumpkin puree (added to warmed oils)